ChatGPT vs Grammarly: What’s The Difference?

 Grammarly checks for plagiarism

-Another big difference between these two AI tools is Grammarly scans for plagiarism while ChatGPT doesn’t
+Grammarly scans for plagiarism, while ChatGPT doesn’t

-This is significant because if you’re a student or freelance writer, you always want to paste your work into a plagiarism scanner.
+If you’re a student or freelance writer, you always want to paste your work into a plagiarism scanner.
 It helps avoid penalties dished out by colleges, high schools, and search engines.
 So if one of the main features you’re looking for is a plagiarism checker, Grammarly is a more practical option.

 What’s Better About ChatGPT?